"Shotgun Tom" Kelly: 1970s

-At 21, Tom worked at KACY in Port Hueneme, California using the name Bobby McAllister.
+At 21, Kelly worked at KACY in Port Hueneme, California using the name Bobby McAllister.
 There, he met DJ Dave Conley who named him Bobby "Shotgun" McAllister.
-Less than a year later, Tom and Dave moved to radio station KAFY in Bakersfield, California.
-Tom wanted to use his real name, but the general manager did not like the name Irwin, and asked Tom to change his last name on the air to Kelly.
+Less than a year later, he and Dave moved to radio station KAFY in Bakersfield, California playing music "standards".
+Kelly wanted to use his real name, but the general manager did not like the name Irwin, and asked him to change his last name on the air to Kelly.
 Dave Conley suggested the name "Shotgun," from Bobby "Shotgun" McAllister, and they ended up using the name "Shotgun Tom" Kelly.
-In addition to radio, Tom took a weekend job at television station KERO, and did a television kid's show as NEMO the Clown.
+In addition to radio, Kelly took a weekend job at television station KERO, and did a television kid's show as NEMO the Clown.

-In 1971, Tom was offered an opportunity to return to his hometown, San Diego, California when Charlie Van Dyke hired him at Boss Radio 136/KGB.
+In 1971, Kelly was offered an opportunity to return to San Diego when Charlie Van Dyke hired him at Boss Radio 136/KGB.
 Less than a year later, he was hired by Buzz Bennett to work at KCBQ.
-In 1972 Tom returned to 136/KGB.
+In 1972 he returned to 136/KGB.

 Shortly thereafter, he joined Buzz Bennett for a job at KRIZ in Phoenix.
 He returned to San Diego and was on air weekday afternoons at KCBQ.
-It was while at KCBQ that Tom started wearing his trademark ranger hat.
+It was while at KCBQ that Kelly started wearing his trademark ranger hat.

 During this time, he was asked to host the kids' TV game show "Words-A-Poppin" airing on KGTV Channel 10 in San Diego, and syndicated to other cities.
 He won an Emmy for Words-A-Poppin' that same year.

-In 1976, Shotgun Tom hosted a local television show in San Diego called, "Disco 10," which aired on KGTV on Saturdays at 12:30pm.
+In 1976, Kelly hosted a local television show in San Diego called, "Disco 10," which aired on KGTV on Saturdays at 12:30pm.
 As they would on the more popular, nationally syndicated, "American Bandstand", local high school kids would dance on Disco 10, then get to watch themselves on television at a later date.

-In 1976, Tom was hired by Bobby Rich to be the morning man at KFMB-FM, known as "B-100".
-Tom won the 1976 Billboard Magazine Air Personality of the Year Award and remained at B-100 for the next four years.
-In 1978, Tom won a second Emmy for Words-A-Poppin'.
+In 1976, Kelly was hired by Bobby Rich to be the morning man at KFMB-FM, known as "B-100".
+He won the 1976 Billboard Magazine Air Personality of the Year Award and remained at B-100 for the next four years.
+In 1978, he won a second Emmy for Words-A-Poppin'.

 1980s

 While at B100, Kelly was offered a position at KUSI-TV as a booth announcer/on camera children's TV host with cartoons on The KUSI Kids Club.
 He hosted the KUSI Kids Club for 12 years.

 In November 1987, Congressman Duncan Hunter invited Kelly to the White House to meet President Ronald Reagan.
-While visiting, Tom presented the President with one of his trademark ranger hats, which President Reagan donned for a photo op.
+While visiting, he presented the President with one of his trademark ranger hats, which President Reagan donned for a photo op.

-In 1989 Mark Larson hired Tom at KFMB-AM to do a radio show from David Cohn's Corvette Diner in Hillcrest, and at The T-Bird Diner in Escondido.
+In 1989, Mark Larson hired Kelly at KFMB-AM to do a radio show from David Cohn's Corvette Diner in Hillcrest and at The T-Bird Diner in Escondido.